raphaelsaunier/jsromandie-angular-ember/slides/00-index/what-this-presentation-is-and-isnt.md

 ---

-- Intro for those who are not familiar with these tools
-- Constructive comparisons and practical advice
+Constructive comparisons and practical advice
-- A bit of humour and more pictures of cats

 ---